Animal Living In A Holt

 • Foxes (Vulpes vulpes): Foxes often den in existing burrows or create their own simple holts, often utilizing natural features like rock crevices or dense vegetation for cover.
 Their holts are typically less complex than badger setts, but still provide vital protection for the vixen and her cubs.

-• Ferrets (Mustela putorius furo): Domesticated ferrets, although not wild, often utilize holts provided by their owners, demonstrating the inherent preference for subterranean shelter.
+• Ferrets (Mustela putorius furo): Domesticated ferrets, although not wild, often work with holts provided by their owners, demonstrating the inherent preference for subterranean shelter.

 • Rodents (various species): Many rodents, including voles, mice, and rats, create burrows for shelter and protection.
 These burrows vary in complexity, ranging from simple tunnels to more elaborate systems with multiple chambers.